 Ghana: Foundations of Global Health™

-Apply your interests in health and community development on a life-changing African adventure.
+Apply your interests in health and community development on a West African adventure.

-- Gain exposure to public health issues in Ghana
+- Learn about public health and medical issues in developing countries

-- Participate in Ghana’s high-energy drum and dance culture
+- Be surrounded by Ghana’s high-energy drum and dance culture

-From leading the fight against colonial rule in Africa to triumphing in major sporting events, Ghana is known to be Africa’s vibrant democracy.
-However, in spite of rapid economic growth, rural regions have seen only marginal decreases in poverty.
-Deep poverty in Ghana remains critical, and issues like poor sanitary conditions and chronic food insecurity continue to bar progress and even access to education.
-Your volunteer projects will focus on improving health conditions, central to solving the problem of persistent poverty.
-A unique primer for studying medicine and public health, this program provides both exposure to health in the developing world and immersion in Ghana’s colorful and celebratory culture.
+From leading Africa’s fight against colonial rule to triumphing in international sporting events, Ghana is known to be Africa’s vibrant and modern democracy.
+However, in spite of rapid economic growth, poverty in rural Ghana remains critical, and issues like poor sanitation and chronic food insecurity continue to bar progress.
+Through discussions with health-focused organizations, your community service project, and shadowing nurses in the field, you’ll become immersed in a critical discussion about healthcare’s role in breaking persistent poverty cycles.
+A unique primer for studying medicine and public health, this program provides both exposure to global issues as well as a glimpse into Ghana’s colorful and celebratory culture.

 Your Adventure is Just Around the Corner!